Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 The **Lines 18-23** configure the DC Brick and let the motor run full speed forward.

-**Line 25** is used to prevent program termination until you press enter.
+**Line 25-27** is used to prevent program termination until you press enter.
+After this the motor is stopped before the program ends.

 Run this Python script and use it or other examples as a starting point for your own project.